PUMPKIN AND CHICKPEAS SOUP

 Time: 30 minutes

-1 pumpkin (I like the ones that are green on the outside and bright yellow on the inside)
+-1 pumpkin (I like the ones that are green on the outside and bright yellow on the inside)

-1 purple onion
+-1 purple onion

-1 medium size potato
+-1 medium size sweet potato

-1 handful of cavolo nero
+-1 handful of cavolo nero

-1 1/2 tsp herbs de provence
+-1 1/2 tsp herbs de provence

-1/2 tsp paprika
+-1/2 tsp paprika

-salt and pepper
+-salt and pepper

 1-Start with the pumpkin: peel it, take out the seeds (you can rinse them and bake them in the oven) and chop it into cubes.

 2-Clean and chop the potato into cubes and thinly slice the onion.

--Remove the stem from cavolo nero and chop it into smaller pieces.
+3-Remove the stem from cavolo nero and chop it into smaller pieces.

 4-Drain and rinse the chickpeas.

--Add all ingredients in a casserole, with a litre of water.
+5-Add all ingredients in a casserole, with a litre of water.
 Bring to boil and then put on low heat for about 20 minutes.

 6-Adjust of salt and pepper and serve with a good drizzle of extra virgin olive oil.